jmegabassd/Week-3-Assignment/README.md

 # Reflection

-Please also provide an assignment reflection in your project README.md file.

-**Required**
-🎯 What requirements did you achieve?
+#🎯 What requirements did you achieve?

-🎯 Were there any requirements or goals that you were unable to achieve?
+#🎯 Were there any requirements or goals that you were unable to achieve?

-🎯 If so, what was it that you found difficult about these tasks?
+#🎯 If so, what was it that you found difficult about these tasks?

 Optional
 🏹 Feel free to add any other reflections you would like to share about your submission, for example: